Safety and security

-Some tourists have been victims of overcharging in strip clubs in Sofia and in some ski resorts, particularly Bansko.
+Some tourists have been victims of overcharging in strip clubs in Sofia and in some resorts like Bansko, Borovets and Sunny Beach.
 Overcharging can amount to hundreds of pounds and victims have been threatened with violence if they don’t pay.

 There have been reports of car tyres being deliberately punctured across Bulgaria.
 While investigating the puncture, someone distracts the driver and personal belongings and documents are stolen from the vehicle.
 Be vigilant if you have to stop in these circumstances and make sure your belongings are secure.